bhwanip/email-service/ReadMe.md

 This is a **monorepo** with solution to build an email service which abstracts away two different email service providers.
 * Sendgrid
 * ElasticEmail

+It utilizes advanced NodeJS consepts like `EventEmitter` and `async/await`

 ## Architecture Overview
 [Architecture Overview](ARCHITECTURE.md)